webmastersmith/notes/Kubernetes/Kubernetes_yaml.md

 apiVersion: apps/v1
 kind: Deployment
 metadata:
-  name: nginx-deployment  //display name of Deployment when: kubectl get deployments
+  name: nginx-deployment  # display name of Deployment when: kubectl get deployments
   labels:
-    app: nginx  //name of the pods
+    app: nginx  # name of the pods
-spec:  //define how many pods and replicas.
+spec:  # define how many pods and replicas.
   replicas: 1
-  selector:  //define how Deployment should find pods.
+  selector:  # define how Deployment should find pods.
-    matchLabels:  //find pod by matching key and value.
+    matchLabels:  # find pod by matching key and value.
       app: nginx
-  template:  //describe how to build the pod.
+  template:  # describe how to build the pod.
 Rollout triggered only if this is changed.
     metadata:
-      labels:  //label each pod with
+      labels:  # label each pod with
         app: nginx
-    spec:  //describe how many containers should run in a pod
+    spec:  # describe how many containers should run in a pod
       containers:
-      - name: nginx-depl  //container name.  spec.template.spec.containers[0].name field.
+      - name: nginx-depl  # container name.  spec.template.spec.containers[0].name field.
         image: nginx:alpine
         ports:
-          - containerPort: 80  //port app is listening on.
+          - containerPort: 80  # port app is listening on.
 ```

 # environment variables